 About the program

 The Fondren Fellows program funds Rice undergraduate or graduate students to conduct research or teaching projects sponsored by Fondren Library that involve skills, collections, spaces, or services related to libraries and archives.
-For example, projects may involve working with archival collections, developing digital projects, or helping people learn how to find and use information more effectively.
-Rice faculty members or Fondren staff propose and serve as the mentors for projects.
+Projects are proposed by Rice faculty members or Fondren staff who serve as mentors, establishing parameters, monitoring, and assisting the Fellows in time-management and the development of new skills.
+These projects cover a wide range of topics, and may involve working with archival collections, developing digital databases, or helping people learn how to effectively find and use information.

 - Topic Database Creation Over the Rice Thresher